Greatest Love of All (Whitney Houston recording): Europe

 In Europe, it was also successful.
-In the United Kingdom, it entered the singles chart on April 12, 1986 at number 46.
+In the United Kingdom, it entered the singles chart on April 12, 1986, at number 46.
 Six weeks later, on May 17, it made its peak at number eight on the chart, becoming Houston's third top ten UK single.
-The song spent three weeks in the top ten and spent 11 cumulative weeks inside the top 75 during its first chart run.
+The song spent three weeks in the top ten and 11 cumulative weeks inside the top 75 during its first chart run.
 It briefly re-entered the chart at number 88 for the week of July 5, 1986.

 In Ireland, it became her second chart-topping hit and also reached the top ten in Iceland and Luxembourg.
 It reached the top 20 in Italy, Finland, Sweden, the Netherlands Dutch Top 40 and Switzerland while reaching the top 30 in the Netherlands Single Top 100, Germany, Austria and Belgium.
 Due to this success in Europe, the song peaked at number 11 on the European singles chart.

 Following Houston's death, the song re-entered the charts in the Netherlands, Switzerland and the United Kingdom, re-peaking at numbers 28, 55 and 58 respectively, with the latter peak charting for the week of February 25, 2012.

 With its UK re-entry, Houston made history as it was one of twelve songs to simultaneously chart in the top 75 in the same week, setting an all-time UK chart record for a female artist, breaking the record set by Amy Winehouse, resulting in a Guinness World Record.

 In addition, the song entered the singles charts in France and Spain for the first time after failing to enter the charts in its initial run.
 It peaked at number 70 in France and number 39 in Spain.